 We’ve all had times when we feel ‘stuck in a rut.’
 Numbed by the anaesthetic of daily habits and routine chores, we feel trapped in a never-ending ‘to do’ list.
 Whilst we might use terms such as ‘lacking in motivation,’ or ‘de-energised,’ it’s a state that is really best summarised by the label ‘blah.’

-When we feel stuck, deep down we know that our expectations as to how life could or should be, is not the same as the reality we are experiencing.
-At an extreme it’s self-betrayal, because we have abandoned cherished dreams.
+When we feel stuck, deep down we know that our expectations as to how life could or should be is not the same as the reality we are experiencing.
+At an extreme, it’s self-betrayal, because we have abandoned cherished dreams.
 At a minimum, there’s an aspect of our lives where we regret having compromised too much.
 However, if we can harness even a modicum of curiosity, this sense of disempowerment and ennui, is also an invitation for reflection.
 Why?
 Because feeling stuck is always an indicator that some change is trying to take place.Feeling stuck is always an indicator that some change is trying to take place.
 Click To Tweet

 Life is a balancing act, we try to ensure what we value most is not at the mercy of what matters least.
 Our values, what’s important to us are the fundamental ingredients in our recipe for happiness and fulfilment.
 When we feel stuck, we have disconnected from our values.
 To bring your values into awareness hone in on the specific area where you are feeling trapped.
 Let’s take career as an example.
 You can then reflect on the questions – what’s important to me about my career?’ and ‘what do I want my working life to do for me?’
 When you really ponder these questions you will identify criteria you are seeking to satisfy and values you want to exercise more purposefully.

 When we feel stuck a common refrain is that we are seeking clarity.
 We want to be more certain about decisions or career choices.
-Rarely does clarity strike in an eureka moment of insight.
+Rarely does clarity strike in a eureka moment of insight.
 We may never experience the clarity we think we are seeking, but it’s in the journey towards clarity that we learn and grow and we discover more about ourselves.
-The sign posts on the road to clarity come from contrast and this means identifying what I want more of and what I want less of.
+The signposts on the road to clarity come from contrast and this means identifying what I want more of and what I want less of.
 These two questions also limber us up for the big question – what do I want?

 When we feel stuck we have slipped into effect.
 We feel at the mercy of events.
 We are responding to life and circumstances as best we can, but we feel a loss of a sense of proactivity, of direction, of being master of our own destiny.